-TerraGreen (TERI's flagship monthly magazine on Environmental issues)
+TerraGreen (a monthly magazine on environmental issues)

 TerraGreen is TERI's flagship magazine that deals with issues related to sustainable development, environment, and energy.
 In a world standing on the brink of a major ecological disaster, TG hopes to be the ray of light that lights up the road ahead.

 The last one year has taught us the perils of abusing ecology.
 Although more research needs to be done on the exact cause of the current pandemic, the COVID-19 outbreak points towards the potential of the animal–human interface to act as the primary source of emerging zoonotic diseases.
 In the ongoing second phase of vaccination drive in the country, people aged above 60 years and those above 45 years of age with co-morbidities are being vaccinated.
 While we have developed vaccines against coronavirus but the emergence of new variants or strains of the virus could be a cause of further concern.
 We should all continue with our efforts to prevent the spread.